postsharp/Metalama.Documentation/content/conceptual/validation/validating-references.md

 # Validating references

-It is often useful to validate how a declaration is _used_ outside of its parent type or namespace.
+It is often useful to validate how a declaration is _used_ outside its parent type or namespace.
 With Metalama, you can analyze _code references_ and:

 * report errors and warnings for the code reference;
 * suppress warnings reported by the C# compiler or by another analyzer for the code reference;